sjefvanleeuwen/blockchain-hackathon/readme.md

   * <a href="https://github.com/SmartIdentity/smartId-contracts" title="Smart Identity">Smart Identity</a> contracts
   * <a href="https://github.com/Nethereum/abi-code-gen" title="abi-code-gen">abi-code-gen</a> for binding .NET to solidity smart-contracts

+For experimentation we use a somewhat different toolset.
+This is to create and test contracts without the need for SOLID development, but rather scripting in solidity and manually interact with the wallet and blockchain

+You can find these in the tutorials section.

 # Personas

-Hackaton challenges inherently develop our personas on the blockchain.
+Hackathon challenges inherently develop our personas on the blockchain.
 Personas enable us to model complex processes as they progress around feature driven development.
-Although it's unknown at this time what the challenges will be, they will be focussed around social development within the three work domains WIGO4IT operates in, being: Care, Work and Income.
+Although it's unknown at this time what the challenges will be, they will be focused around social development within the three work domains WIGO4IT operates in, being: Care, Work and Income.

 As a precondition, each persona is setup with at least their picture, first name and and Ethereum address.